Chez Brunet: An exceptional B&B for exploring Gascony

 Chez Brunet opened this season and is located just outside Gondrin.
 The B&B, or "chambres d'hôtes" is an old farmhouse that has been lovingly renovated by its owners, Andy and Pam, an English couple who began the work three years ago.
 The buildings are surrounded by fruit trees (apple, fig, nectarine, and peach).

 We contacted Andy and Pam on Thursday and arrived on a Saturday for a week-long stay.
-We’ve spending a fair bit of time in Gers this past year, including an epic birthday party for me last year, but much of those travel has been in the central or eastern part of the Gascogne region.
+We've spent a fair bit of time in Gers this past year, including an epic birthday party for me last year, but much of that travel has been in the central or eastern part of the Gascogne region.

 As hosts go, they were remarkably helpful and welcoming.
-And they were also gracious about various mishaps during out stay, including some initial chaos about whether we would be able to stay the whole week.
-We appreciated them being no-pressure and understanding and eventually decided to stay the whole week as originally planned.
+And they were also gracious about various mishaps during our stay, including some initial chaos about whether we would be able to stay the whole week.
+We appreciated them being non-pressure and understanding and eventually decided to stay the whole week as originally planned.
 The right decision for sure.

 Chez Brunet offers a couple of accommodation choices.
 In the main house, where the couple lives, there is also an apartment with a private entrance.
-The room has a double bedroom, twin bedroom, bathroom and living room.
-It’s first floor location gives it a grew view over the grounds and vineyards just beyond.
+The room has a double bedroom, twin bedroom, bathroom, and living room.
+Its first-floor location gives it a great view over the grounds and vineyards just beyond.

 We booked two of the more traditional B&B rooms.
 These basic rooms, one with two twin beds (for the kids), and another with a double bed.
 Each room had a small refrigerator, shower, wardrobe, and sitting area.